Little Sister (1992 film): Plot

 The next day, Derry walks into the library and reads notes suggesting he take his clothes off.
 When Diana sees this, she breaks off their relationship.
 After a while, Bobby learns more about girls.
 As Roberta again, he tries to convince Diana to love Bobby.
 He changes into his normal clothes, but when he kisses her, he gets slapped.
 He ends Roberta and steals the painting.
 When the painting is discovered missing, one of the sorority sisters suspects Roberta.
 After that, Mike sets up Roberta on a date with Wally who is one of the pledge brothers.

 Bobby tries again to get Diana but ends up carrying encyclopedias for her.
 Diana tells Bobby the differences between them are too great for them to date; then she tells him she knows what he is really doing.
-Bobby first believes that she knows about Roberta, but she meant about what happened to Derry.
+Bobby first believes that she knows about Roberta, but she means about what happened to Derry.
 They finally get together.
 Bobby is then shocked to learn that Diana has nominated Roberta for sorority queen.

 Bobby's dual responsibility stresses him out.
 Bobby undresses from his Roberta clothes while Diana watches from an open window.
 She believes Roberta is making out with Bobby.
 As Roberta, Bobby returns the painting to the sorority house, drawing the ire of the fraternity.
 Bobby and Diana argue in class about women in history.
 Bobby then tells the teacher about what he has really been doing and gets moved by it.

 Bobby begins to play football with his fraternity house.
 He wants Wally to play although Wally is not a good player.
-During the last play of the game, Bobby ask Mike to throw the ball to Wally.
+During the last play of the game, Bobby asks Mike to throw the ball to Wally.
 Wally falls down but catches the ball, and their fraternity house wins the game.
-Bobby attends the ceremony as Roberta and reveals himself and makes a passionate speech about what he learned.
+Bobby attends the ceremony as Roberta, reveals himself, and gives a passionate speech about what he learned.
 After the speech, Mike applauds, and then everyone joins.
-Later that night, Bobby's dad come to him and tells him that he loves him.
+Later that night, Bobby's dad comes to him and tells him that he loves him.
 Bobby apologizes to Diana and they make up.